imbus/robotframework-debuglibrary/readme.md

 Use key `Arrow Right` to autocomplete keywords.

 To import library, use  `Library    <lib_name>`.
-The command `libs` lists the imported and built.in libraries and `libs -s` lists the libraries with source:
+To show all imported Libraries, use `libs` and to show sources for each library, use `libs -s`.

 ![help library](res/libs_image.png)

-It is also possible to import resource and variable files:
+It is possible to import resource and variable files:

     > Resource    path_to_resource/resource.resource
     > Variables    path_to_variablesfile/variables.py

 The command `res` lists the imported resources files.
-`res -s` lists the imported resource file with source:
+`res -s` lists the imported resources files with source:

 ![help resource](res/help_res.png)

 The command `keywords` or `k` lists all keywords of imported libraries.
 And the command `keywords <lib_name>` lists keywords of a specified library.

-To view the documentation of a keyword, use `docs <keyword_name>` or `d <keyword_name>`:
+To get keyword documentation for individual keywords, use `docs <keyword_name>` or `d <keyword_name>`:

 ![help docs](res/docs.png)

-The history will save at ~/.rfdebug_history in user home directory default or any file defined in environment variable RFDEBUG_HISTORY.
+The history be saved at `~/.rfdebug_history` located in user home directory default or any path defined in environment variable RFDEBUG_HISTORY.

-You can use the command `history` or key `F4` to view the history in a shell.
-You will see used keywords and commands on the left side of a shell and imported resources on the right.
+You can use the command `history` or key `F4` to view the history in your active shell.
+You can see used keywords and commands on the left and imported resources on the right side.
 Use `TAB` to switch focus from one part to another.
 To close history, press key `F4`.

 ![history](res/history.png)

-Using key `F5` you can activate or deactivate live completion.
+With key `F5` you can activate or deactivate live completion.

 Live completion ON: